Band of Horses: Infinite Arms (2010–2011)

 On October 7, 2010, Band of Horses released a cover of Cee Lo Green's "Georgia" via their official website.
 Ben Bridwell said, "This began as a very random idea I had on my dad's patio after we watched our beloved Georgia Bulldogs football team get robbed of a win at the hands of the referees and LSU last year.
 This song is so nostalgic to me as my parents grew up in Atlanta and have so many family members in the great state of Georgia.
 It's always been a second home of sorts.
 We've played some great shows there as well, including our run of annual New Year's Eve shows in Atlanta from 2007–2009."
 The cover version Bridwell referred to is Cee Lo's version of "No One's Gonna Love You".
 The two tracks were released together as a 7-inch vinyl split single.

 Band of Horses released a video for their song "Dilly" on November 16, 2010.
 Previous videos for songs from Infinite Arms had been collections of still photographs by the band's longtime collaborator Christoper Wilson, merged to make movies.
 "Dilly" was shot in the Mojave Desert by director Phil Andelman and was exclusively premiered on the movie website IMDb.
 The video features the exploits of a trouble-making motorcycle gang, and includes surreal sequences of the gang dancing in formation, as well as them killing people by shooting them with nothing more than a pointed finger.
 The collaboration with IMDb represents the first occasion that the website has premiered a music video.
 "Dilly" was released as a single on February 14, 2011, and includes the band's cover version of Cee-Lo Green's "Georgia".
 The single was a minor hit on the Belgian (Flanders) singles chart.

-Infinite Arms was nominated for a Grammy Award in the Best Alternative Album category and featured in several end of year "Best Albums of 2010" lists, including Q Magazine (#21), NPR Listeners (#15), Filter Magazine (#10) and Paste Magazine (#14).
-The song "Laredo" was placed at number 28 in Rolling Stone Magazine's top 50 songs of 2010.
+Infinite Arms was nominated for a Grammy Award in the Best Alternative Album category and featured in several end-of-year "Best Albums of 2010" lists, including Q magazine (No. 21), NPR Listeners (No. 15), Filter magazine (No. 10) and Paste magazine (No. 14).
+The song "Laredo" was placed at number 28 in Rolling Stone magazine's top 50 songs of 2010.

 In 2011, Band of Horses returned to Europe for a tour in January and February, which included a show with Foo Fighters at Wembley Arena on February 25.
 They undertook a brief US tour in early April before returning to Europe for several festivals in June.
-The band were scheduled to support Kings Of Leon on their US tour from July to September 2011 and their eight Australian concerts in November 2011, but Kings of Leon cancelled their US tour after just 3 shows.
+The band were scheduled to support Kings Of Leon on their US tour from July to September 2011 and their eight Australian concerts in November 2011, but Kings of Leon cancelled their US tour after just three shows.
 In 2012 the band toured for the first time in South America.